-Overall, both sides have won the Ashes 32 times, emphasising the tightly contested nature of one of sport’s fiercest rivalries.
+Overall, both sides are incredibly sitting on equal footing after 136 years of Ashes competition with 32 series wins each, emphasising the tightly contested nature of one of sport’s fiercest rivalries.

-The last series was contested in England during the English summer of 2015, with matches to be played at Lord’s, Trent Bridge, Sophia Gardens, Edgbaston and The Oval.
+The last series was contested in England during the English summer of 2015, with matches played at Lord’s, Trent Bridge, Sophia Gardens, Edgbaston and The Oval.

 England won the series 3-2, with victories in Cardiff, Trent Bridge and Edgbaston.
 Australian won the matches at Lord’s and The Oval.

 Relive the 2015 Ashes